anveqn/rock-paper-scissors/README.md

 # rock-paper-scissors
-Console based game of Rock Paper Scissors.
+A game of rock paper scissors with a simple UI.